-Your game must work in at least one browser, but it's highly recommended to have it working in at least two: Firefox and Chrome.
+Your game must work and be playable in at least two browsers: Firefox and Chrome.
 The more supported browsers, the better - you can get more points for that.
 There should be no errors - you can lose some points if your game is showing any errors in the console.
 If we cannot play your game, it won't be accepted.
-You'll get extra points if your game supports any mobile devices.

 It doesn't matter if you're working alone or with your friends, just remember that the number of prizes is fixed, so you'll have to share your trophies with your teammates.

 There's a special form to submit your game.
 Please remember that you have to provide two sources (see the Rule #2 for details) - a link to a public repository on Github and a zipped package.
 Participants are allowed to submit more than one game in the competition, though sending the same game as independent submissions targeting different platforms (for example separate builds for desktop and mobile) is forbidden.

 Submissions will be checked manually and published after positive verification.
 This may take up to a couple of days, so be patient if your game is not yet online.
 I claim the right to reject any submission without giving a reason, although I hope I don't have to.
 I also have the right to update the rules of the competition at any time.

 Time frames for voting, judging and announcing winners